DaimyoHub/KawaLang/README.md

 at stake.
 Below is a list of such stakes and how I decided to deal with :

   - **Type error report**
-    I first wanted to propagate type errors throw the exception system of Ocaml, but this design was hard to handle because I did not always know if in some situation, it would be better to just let an exception stop the typing process or to handle it in different possible ways.
+    I first wanted to propagate type errors thanks to the exception system of Ocaml, but this design was hard to handle because I did not always know if in some situation, it would be better to just let an exception stop the typing process or to handle it in different possible ways.
-    Eventually, I decided to handle type errors through a report mecanism which, on the one hand, generates side effects, printing a type error during the analysis, and on the other hand, can be passed through as a returned object through every typing or checking function, to potentially recursivelly analyze the program in order to generate a more precise type error report.
+    Eventually, I decided to handle type errors through a report mecanism which, on the one hand, generates side effects, printing a type error during the analysis, and on the other hand, can be passed through as a returned object in every typing or checking function, to potentially recursivelly analyze the program in order to generate a more precise type error report.